Sexual grooming: Changing meaning

-During the 1990s, the term grooming was increasingly used to replace "seduction" as the most commonly used term.
+During the 1990s, the term "grooming" was increasingly used to replace "seduction" as the most commonly used term.
 However, there was not "one official, legal, mental health, or even lay definition" of grooming.
-Growing awareness of chat rooms being used by pedophiles to target victims came to public notice, and the use of "grooming" to mean "to win the confidence of (a victim) in order to a commit sexual assault on him or her" became mainstream.
+Growing awareness of chat rooms being used by pedophiles to target victims came to public notice, and the use of "grooming" to mean "to win the confidence of (a victim) in order to commit sexual assault on him or her" became mainstream.
 In academia, the description of grooming strategies in online cases became distinct from the descriptions of pre-Internet grooming strategies.

 In 2008, a BBC report stated that "grooming" had taken on a pejorative meaning; no longer associated with animal care or mentoring, it had become associated with pedophiles and pedophilia.
 This caused outrage when the term "groomed" was used to describe the behavior of someone who had obtained leaked documents from a civil servant.
 The news report mentioned other uses of the term "groom" that also had negative connotation, such as "groomed for terrorism" or "groomed to become suicide bombers".

-A 2022 report by the Christian Monitor, reported that the word "grooming" was now seen as "sinister".
+A 2022 report by the Christian Science Monitor, reported that the word "grooming" was now seen as "sinister".
 Instead of meaning "to prepare as a political candidate ... to prepare or coach for a career", the term had shifted in public discourse to mean "to befriend or influence (a child), now esp. via the internet, in preparation for future sexual abuse".
-Grooming is also increasingly used in political commentary to mean “indoctrination” or “brainwashing".
+"Grooming" is also increasingly used in political commentary to mean "indoctrination" or "brainwashing".